ELIGIBILITY FOR UW-WHITEWATER URP RESEARCH GRANTS

 - A statement of anticipated significance of results (i.e. briefly describe possible outcomes of the project and why they are likely to be of interest).

-- A brief explanation of the student's preparedness to undertake the project.
+- A brief explanation of the preparedness to undertake the project.

-3. A schedule or action plan including step-by-step actions the student plans to take to meet the goals and objectives and results.
-Click the following for a template.
+- 4. A schedule or action plan including step-by-step actions the student plans to take to meet the goals and objectives and results.
+Click here for a template.

-6. Letter(s) of endorsement from the faculty supervisor(s) (maximum one page), briefly evaluating the scholarly merit of the student research project.
-On Review Room, specify a lead mentor and have the lead mentor collate the letters of support into one document.
+- 1. Letter(s) of endorsement from the faculty supervisor(s) (maximum one page), briefly evaluating the scholarly merit of the student research project.

-Deadline for Fall Grant Proposals: TBD Fall 2015; Spring Grant Proposals: TBD Spring 2016.
-Proposals should be submitted by 4 PM of the due date.
+- Deadline for Fall Grant Proposals: September 28th, 2017 by 3 PM.
+Proposals should be submitted by 3 PM of the due date, including Mentor Recommendations.
 For more information, see our FAQ page here.